Operations and Supply Chain Management - B.S.B.A.

 The Operations and Supply Chain Management Bachelor of Science in Business Administration (BSBA) degree program prepares students for careers within a variety of fields.
-Students study business operations and continuity, logistics, process improvement and other necessary skills for today’s businesses.
-Students are prepared to assume entry-level and mid-level positions and advanced coursework within operations, supply chain and logistics.
+Students study business operations and continuity, logistics, process improvement and other critical skills for today’s businesses.
+Graduates are prepared for entry- and mid-level positions and advanced coursework in operations, supply chain and logistics.

 Upon completion of the program, graduates are expected to:

 - Apply the major concepts, skills and values of business administration.

 - Communicate effectively to diverse audiences, purposes and situations through a variety of professional methods within business administration.